-AP Physics I 413231 GPA Weight: 1.0 Grading Scale: Advanced Placement NCAA Approved?
-Yes Length: Semester Number of Credits: 1.0 Grade Level: 11, 12 AP Physics I is for students planning to major in science or engineering in college.
-The course covers the College Board standards for algebra-based AP Physics I including mechanics, dynamics, momentum, energy, simple harmonic motion, rotation, and waves and light.
-It is the first of two prerequisite courses for calculus-based AP Physics C. Prerequisites: Concurrent prerequisite: Honors or Advanced Chemistry and Precalculus must be taken either before or during the same semester as AP Physics I. Counseling Notes: This course moves very quickly and has quite a bit of homework and labs several times per week.
+AP Physics 1 is for students planning to major in science or engineering in college.
+The course covers the College Board standards for algebra-based AP Physics 1 including mechanics, dynamics, momentum, energy, simple harmonic motion, rotation, and waves and light.
+It is the first of two prerequisite courses for calculus-based AP Physics C.

+Prerequisites: Concurrent prerequisite: Precalculus must be taken either before or during the same semester as AP Physics I. Physics Honors is a suggested prerequisite, but is not required.
+Counseling Notes: This course moves very quickly and has quite a bit of homework and labs several times per week.
 Students should be very fluent in math and able to handle a large workload.
-A \$30 lab fee is requested.
+A \$20 lab fee is requested.

-AP Physics II 433233 GPA Weight: 1.0 Grading Scale: Advanced Placement NCAA Approved?
-Yes Length: Semester Number of Credits: 1.0 Grade Level: 11, 12 AP Physics II is for students planning to major in science or engineering in college.
-The course covers the College Board standards for algebra-based AP Physics II including electrostatics, current electricity, electromagnetism, thermodynamics, optics, and modern physics.
-It is the second of two required prerequisite courses for calculus-based AP Physics C. Prerequisites: AP Physics I Counseling Notes: This course moves very quickly and has quite a bit of homework and labs several times per week.
+AP Physics 2 S, T, E, M 433233 GPA Weight: 1.0 Grading Scale: Honors; Advanced Placement if exam taken NCAA Approved?
+Yes Length: Semester Number of Credits: 1.0 Grade Level: 11, 12

+AP Physics 2 is for students planning to major in science or engineering in college.
+The course covers the College Board standards for algebra-based AP Physics 2 including electrostatics, current electricity, electromagnetism, thermodynamics, optics and modern Physics.
+It is the second of two required prerequisite courses for calculus-based AP Physics C.

+Prerequisites: AP Physics 1 Counseling Notes: This course moves very quickly and has quite a bit of homework and labs several times per week.
 Students should be very fluent in math and able to handle a large workload.
-This class is a prerequisite for Physics C. A \$30 lab fee is requested.
+A \$20 lab fee is requested.

-AP Physics C: Mechanics 433236 GPA Weight: 1.0 Length: Semester Grading Scale: Advanced Placement Number of Credits: 1.0 NCAA Approved?
-Yes, Grade Level: 12 Physics C Mechanics is a calculus-based course designed primarily for students who wish to pursue studies in science or engineering in college.
-The course will prepare students for the Physics C: Mechanics AP exam.
-The course focuses on the college equivalent of one semester of mechanics.
-Prerequisites: AP Physics I OR AP Physics II; completed calculus or can be taken concurrently Counseling Notes: A \$30 lab fee is requested.
+AP Physics C S, T, E, M 423234 GPA Weight: 1.0 Grading Scale: Honors; Advanced Placement if exam taken NCAA Approved?
+Yes Length: Semester Number of Credits: 1.0 Grade Level: 12 Physics C is a calculus-based course designed primarily for students who wish to pursue studies in science or engineering in college.
+The course will prepare students for Physics C AP exams.
+The course focuses on the college equivalent of one semester of mechanics and one semester of electricity and magnetism.
+Prerequisites: AP Physics 1 AND AP Physics 2 OR a score of 3 on BOTH AP Physics 1 AND AP Physics 2 Exams Counseling Notes: Students need to have had an exposure to both Mechanics and E&M prior to adding the calculus in this course.
+A \$20 lab fee is requested.